Ritik-git-In/Autofill-form-AiroxNigen/README.md

 python -m app.main
 ```

-Open **http://localhost:5000** — upload a PDF, review the extracted facts,
+— upload a PDF, review the extracted facts,
 tick which documents you want, click Generate, and you'll get a `.zip` of
 filled `.docx` files.
 Open them in Word for your final bold/highlight/edit
 pass.